Ex-USA Gymnastics Doctor Larry Nassar Is Facing Dozens More Women At His Second Sentencing Hearing

-Larry Nassar, the former USA Gymnastics doctor who last week was sentenced to 40 to 175 years behind bars for sexually abusing young athletes under the guise of medical treatment, is in court again Wednesday to face sentencing on similar charges in a different Michigan county.
+Larry Nassar, the former USA Gymnastics doctor who last week was sentenced to 40 to 175 years behind bars for sexually abusing young athletes under the guise of medical treatment, was in court again Wednesday to face sentencing on similar charges in a different Michigan county.

 Nassar pled guilty in November 2017 to three counts of criminal sexual conduct in Eaton County, Michigan.
 The sentencing hearing, which began Wednesday morning before Judge Janice Cunningham, is expected to last several days as 65 women have said they want to give victim impact statements.